alo9507/JustKeepClicking/content/blog/race-to-release-part-2/index.md

 ---
 title: Pair Programming in the The Race to Release | Part 2
-date: "2020-01-21T22:12:03.284Z"
+date: "2020-01-20T22:12:03.284Z"
 description: "What part of the software development equation does pairing improve?"
 ---

-<i>This is Part II of Pair Programming in the The Race to Release.</i>
+<i>This is Part II of the two-part Pair Programming in the The Race to Release series.</i>

-Read [Part I](/pair-programmaing-in-the-race-to-release/) first for full effect.
+Read [Part I](/race-to-release-part-1/) first for full effect.

-<h2>Pair Programming and Time To Release</h2>
+<h2>Pair Programming in the Time To Release Equation</h2>

-Here's the equation we arrived at in Part I:
+Here's the Time to Release equation we arrived at in Part I:

 <img src="./FinalEquation.svg" alt="final_equation" class="equation">

 We asked the questions:

-<blockquote>Why would I pay two developers to do the job of one?</blockquote>

-and

 <blockquote>How does pair programming effect time to release?</blockquote>

-Here we venture an answer:
+And now we venture an answer:

 <blockquote>Pairing has the potential to directly MAXIMIZE the bottom human part of the TTR equation, resulting in second order consequences that MINIMIZE the top codebase half of the TTR equation.</blockquote>

-Let's examine how pairing effects
+Pair programming has a direct affect on maximizing the human potential of a team, and a consequence of a better team is a more robust codebase.

 <h2>Pair Programming is like an Open Source Microchosm</h2>